 Leslie Rabinovich, Owner of Esencia Day Spa

-Before she became a successful entrepreneur, Les Rabinovich had been a flight attendant in a major airline company for many years.
-She always looked forward to a full pampering treatment after every long-haul flight because she found massage therapies genuinely relaxing and beneficial.
+Before she became a successful entrepreneur, Les Rabinovich worked as a flight attendant in a major airline company for many years.
+She always looked forward to a full pampering treatment after every long-haul flight because she found massage therapies relaxing and beneficial.

 When Les decided to put up Esencia Day Spa, she had busy working parents and young professionals in mind.
 “I want them to feel that they're our special guests when they come to Esencia Day Spa,” she said.

 “We Filipinos are naturally nurturing and empathetic.
-We’re very genuine and congenial in the way we provide service.
+We're very genuine and congenial in the way we provide service.
 I want to highlight this in the service that we provide in our spas.
-When I opened Esencia, I wanted it to be an extension of that enactment of service.”
+When I opened Esencia, I wanted it to be an extension of that enactment of service,” she added.

 Esencia Day Spa is a boutique spa offering hotel-quality spa service and treatments with a personal touch.
 Les opened her first branch in Nuvali, Santa Rosa, Laguna in November 2015.
 Then she launched another branch in Forbestown at The Fort, Taguig in December 2017.
 Even with its luxurious services, Esencia maintains its affordability and its organic, sophisticated, and holistic experience for its guests.